TheWhiteHackers/TheWhiteHackers/README.md

 ## 📆 Upcoming
 ### 💡 Summer 2025 Goals
-- Take a Python class
+- Take a Python class (in progress)
 - Create a simple VR game
-- Make a project that incorporates AI
+- Make a project that incorporates AI (in progress)
 ### 💡 Fall & Winter 2025 Goals
 - Ap Computer Science A
 - Another language class